Every email subscriber has a lifecycle. It begins when they subscribe to an email list.

 There are various other ways to register a complaint.
 A very popular way is to email a spam agency, for instance, SpamCop and Postmaster.
 This method is usually used by the more tech-savvy recipients and weighs much more than just marking an email as spam.

 Programs like Microsoft Spam Fighters Program or “sender reputation data” is a popular complaint mechanism for Outlook.com users.
 In this program, users are asked to vote on whether they consider an email message as spam or not.
-If you receive enough votes saying “This message is Junk Mail,” your emails will get redirected to the junk folder of the Microsoft recipients’ email accounts.
+If you receive lot of votes as “This message is Junk Mail,” your emails will get redirected to the junk folder of the Microsoft recipients’ email accounts.
 Your certification at Outlook.com can be affected by the number of “Junk Mail” votes.
 Conversely, if you get enough “Not Junk Mail” votes from your subscribers, your emails will successfully get redirected to the inbox of the Outlook.com recipients.
 In this case, only a few emails may land in the spam or junk mail folder.

 Avoid Landing in Spam or Junk Mail Folders